m00zi/go-smtp-server/README.md

 ==============

 Package `smtp` provides a simple wrapper around MailHog's SMTP server written in a style that's hopefully reminiscent of `net/http`.
+Most of the code is adapted from [MailHog-Server's smtp package](https://github.com/mailhog/MailHog-Server/tree/master/smtp).

 Usage
 -----